 Releasing a bottle of wine is one thing.
 Convincing a consumer in Beijing, Paris or New York to buy it – now that’s a challenge.

-Here are some numbers courtesy of Linda Reiff, NVV’s president and CEO and Wine Enthusiast’s latest Person of the Year, and Cate Conniff, communications manager:
+Here are some numbers courtesy of Linda Reiff — NVV’s President and CEO, Wine Enthusiast’s latest Person of the Year, and a former member of this editorial board — and Cate Conniff, communications manager:

 - $190 million raised by Auction Napa Valley since 1981 for community health and children’s education programs